angular/material/README.md

 For issues, including progress on accessibility support for these UI elements, see the [Issue Tracker](https://github.com/angular/material/issues)

+## Usage

+At its current stage, use AngularJS Material Design at your own risk.
+APIs are changing rapidly.

+When [v0.0.1 is released], the project will be slightly more usable.
+But everything will always be subject to rapid change until the project is deemed 'ready'.

+Nevertheless, if you wish to use AngularJS Material Design, here are the steps (what the dependencies are and how to use them will all change):

+1. `gulp build`
+1. Include `jquery.js`
+1. Include `angular.js`
+1. Include `angular-animate.js`
+1. Include `config/lib/angular-animate-sequence/angular-animate-sequence.js`
+1. Include `config/lib/angular-animate-sequence/angular-animate-stylers.js`
+1. Include `dist/material-design.js`
+1. Include `dist/material-design.css`

 ### File Structure

 - Components belong in `src/components/{componentName}`